Nelson-Delpozo/pdfbuddy/memory-bank/activeContext.md

 ### Feature Decisions
 - **Watermark Implementation**: Using Canvas API for watermark rendering
-- **PDF Generation**: Leveraging Chrome's built-in printing capabilities via printToPDF API
+- **PDF Generation**: Using jsPDF for PDF generation from captured screenshots
 - **Template System**: Creating a flexible template system for watermark configurations

 ## Active Considerations